-General anesthesia

-- Covered for certain endodontic, periodontic, oral surgery, and implant surgery procedures that are covered by your plan when Medically Necessary. - Covered for physically or developmentally disabled persons when Medically Necessary for services covered by your plan.
+- General anesthesia or intravenous moderate sedation - Covered when you are having endodontic, periodontic, oral surgery, or implant surgery services that are covered by your plan. - Covered for physically or developmentally disabled persons when Medically Necessary for services covered by your plan. - Covered for either general anesthesia or intravenous sedation, but not both on the same day. - Palliative Treatment (pain relief) - Covered once per visit.

-Pain relief